Everything You Need to Know About SBA CAPLines

 Working Capital Line of Credit

-- Must generate accounts receivable or have inventory.
+- Must generate accounts receivable or have business inventory.

 How to Apply for A SBA CAPLine

-After you have determined eligibility, follow these steps to apply:
+After you have determined eligibility, follow these steps to apply for a SBA CAPLine:

-- Choose a SBA Loan Provider: Finding a reputable SBA Loan provider is a top priority for any small business owner seeking financing through this medium.
-You can choose to work with a traditional financial institution, or opt to hire a broker.
+Finding a reputable SBA Loan provider is a top priority for any small business owner seeking financing through this medium.
+You can choose to work with a traditional financial institution or opt to hire a broker.
+Before selecting an SBA Loan provider, ensure that you meet their requirements so that you don’t waste your time.

 - Executive summary